HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 #### Flexbox

-Some of the Flexbox longhand and shorthand properties have had a turbulent history; for example, the CSS Flexbox specification itself [recommends that authors avoid](https://drafts.csswg.org/css-flexbox-1/#flex-grow-property) using `flex-grow`, `flex-shrink`, and `flex-basis` and use the `flex` shorthand instead.
+Some of the Flexbox longhand and shorthand properties have had a turbulent history; for example, the CSS Flexbox specification itself <a hreflang="en" href="https://drafts.csswg.org/css-flexbox-1/#flex-grow-property">recommends that authors avoid</a> using `flex-grow`, `flex-shrink`, and `flex-basis` and use the `flex` shorthand instead.
 This ensures that unset properties have sensible values.
-Unfortunately, this doesn’t seem to be bearing out in the wild, where `flex-basis` is used more often on mobile pages than is `flex`, by a margin of more than 10%.
+Unfortunately, this doesn't seem to be bearing out in the wild, where `flex-basis` is used more often on mobile pages than is `flex`, by a margin of more than 10%.

 {{ figure_markup(
   image="usage-of-flex-shorthands-vs-longhands.png",